teh0xqb/availity-review/README.md

 }
 ```

+The above function is defined under ./index.js, and some tests are under ./test.js
+The tests run using mocha after installing dependencies (npm install or yarn install) on root/package.json

 Q: Coding exercise for frontend engineer

 Healthcare providers request to be part of the Availity system.
 Using React framework, create a registration user interface so healthcare providers can electronically join Availity.